 The Occupational Safety and Health Administration (OSHA) directs employers to maintain a safe working environment.
 It covers home-based workers with the same worker’s compensation rights as those working from the employer’s place of business.
 The Americans with Disabilities Act (ADA) also includes requirements for reasonable accommodations and non-discrimination based on disability.

-Recent worker’s compensation case law has demonstrated that when the employee is furthering the employer’s interests at the time of injury, the injury is compensable.
+Recent worker’s compensation case law has demonstrated that the injury is compensable when the employee is furthering the employer’s interests at the time of injury.
 The key elements of such claims include showing an accident was work-related and that the injury sustained resulted from the accident.

 There is no requirement to prove the employer was responsible for the injury or accident, only that the injury was work-related.
-Scenarios include slipping in the kitchen to get a drink of water during work hours or falling down the stairs while on a staff member’s phone call.
+Scenarios include slipping in the kitchen to get water during work hours or falling down the stairs while on a staff member’s phone call.

 Employees require training to develop the skills necessary to protect company information from being exposed.
 Training should include working from home Internet safety and incident reporting expectations.